Data4Democracy/colorado/README.md

 Data for Democracy is a volunteer organized and driven community interested in data science projects for social justice.
 If you're new to Data for Democracy, we recommend looking at the projects featured on [datafordemocracy.org](http://datafordemocracy.org/projects.html) to see what D4D members are doing on a national level.

-The Denver and Boulder chapters are interested in developing local projects and making community connections in Colorado.
+The Denver (and Boulder) chapters are interested in developing local projects and making community connections in Colorado.

 (Have an idea / a dataset?
-We'd love to hear it!)
+We'd love to hear about it!)

 # Getting Started

 Don't be shy -- we welcome folks of all technical levels / backgrounds.

-We have a brand new [meetup.com page](https://www.meetup.com/Data-for-Democracy-Denver-Boulder/) that will be kept updated for in-person meeting dates (tentatively at Galvanize Platte for Denver meetups & The Cup for Boulder meet-ups).
+We have a brand new [meetup.com page](https://www.meetup.com/Data-for-Democracy-Denver/) that will be kept updated for in-person meeting dates at Galvanize-Platte for Denver meetups (and The Cup for Boulder meetups).

-However, most active discussion of projects in between meet ups happens on Slack, a team collaboration / communication tool.
+However, most active discussion of projects in between meetups happens on Slack, a team collaboration / communication tool.

 To join Slack, you can either follow the [D4D onboarding](https://github.com/Data4Democracy/read-this-first) instructions, or message one of the leads on Github for an invite (see next section).
 Then, join the [#city-boulder](http://datafordemocracy.slack.com/messages/city-boulder) and [#city-denver](http://datafordemocracy.slack.com/messages/city-denver) channels.
 Alternatively, another member can invite you during one of our meetups.